 3. Foxford Woollen Mills

-We can’t leave Mayo without a visit to an Irish craft institution and one of my favorite makers at The Irish Store.
+We can’t leave Mayo without a visit to an Irish craft institution and one of my favourite makers at The Irish Store.
 In the heart of County Mayo on the banks of the River Moy, stands the renowned Foxford Woolen Mills, Ireland’s oldest working mill and the makers of world famous woven rugs and scarves.
-Here’s one of my favorites from our Irish blanket collection.
+Here’s one of my favourites from our Irish blanket collection.